kubevela/kubevela.github.io/docs/tutorials/webservice.md

 description: deploy the business application by kubevela
 ---

 In this section, we will introduce how to deploy a container based application with KubeVela.
-The main process will be shown with UI console, if you're using CLI, jump to [Deploy via CLI](#deploy-via-cli) part.
+The guide will run the whole process with UI console as it's quite the same with the [quick start](../quick-start) if you're using CLI.

 ## Before starting